But nobody else is gonna put it right for me,

 Well-behaved children are often antagonists to the main character if he or she is a child, and these "good" kids can be portrayed as being anything from just absolute bores

-... sometimes these repercussions would far outweigh the actions they committed
+... sometimes they would far outweigh the actions they committed

 .
 After all, in Victorian times, Most Writers Are Adults